 In 2015, Kathleen Rosas enjoyed spending her days babysitting her grandchildren.
-But the 63-year-old Lebanon resident began to notice something was slowing her down.
+But the Lebanon resident began to notice something was slowing her down.

 “A mild pain — like a cramp — in my side kept happening every day,” Rosas said.
 “I would take Tylenol, and the pain would go away, but it wasn’t until my husband told me I’d lost weight without trying that I became worried.”

 Rosas watched her mother pass away from pancreatic cancer, and the main symptom she remembered was weight loss.
 At her husband’s request, she went to the emergency department at Mercy Hospital Lebanon.
 She learned she had renal cell carcinoma.
 It was an advanced stage of kidney cancer accompanied by a thrombus — a blood clot that could break off and carry cancer cells from her kidney to her heart and lungs.
 Rosas needed treatment quickly.

 “Only 4% to 8% of all kidney cancers have this thrombus,” Pokala said.
 “The worry is that if the thrombus — the cancerous blood clot — breaks off into the vein, it could get into a patient’s lungs and cause sudden death.
 If these patients aren’t treated, they typically don’t live beyond a year.”